IkutiDev/GWJ48/README.md

 This is a repository for a game made for Godot Wild Jam 48.

+It will be a 2D-side view action game, with the camera following the player.

-## Setting
+## WHO

-The protagonist is as a knight that nimbly fights off enemies with sword and board.
+The protagonist is as a knight with sword and board.
+He can fight, jump and cast spells.

+## WHERE

 The game takes place in a medieval city, in the middle on the night.
+The game arena consists of a single level filled with platforms allowing for vertical movement via jumping.

+## ENEMIES

+Various monsters will spawn off screen and path to the player, attacking once they come in range.

 ## Loss condition